 Watching these programs load is one of the most visible instances where you feel slowness of your machine.
 On Windows 10 (and Windows 8/8.1), you can disable programs from loading at startup using the task manager.

-And if you’re cherishing the old Windows 7 or Windows XP, the interface to disable startup programs can be accessed via the msconfig utility.
+And if you’re cherishing the old Windows 7 or Windows XP, the interface to disable startup programs can be accessed via the ‘msconfig’ utility.
+To do so, use the Windows + R keyboard shortcut.
+Type msconfig and hit Enter.

 2. Use fewer apps at a time, reduce RAM usage to speed up computer